 In 2016, several locations were installed with multiple high-definition cameras offering multiple views.
-Since that time, more locations have been added to the network with the support of City grants and private investment from property owners.
-The TLCBD works closely with the SFPD to provide video footage when requested to help with crimes committed in the district.
+Since that time, more locations have been added to the network with the support of City grants, donations and private investments from property owners..

 In late 2018, TLCBD received a significant grant from the Silicon Valley Community Foundation to support the expansion of the Camera Network.
 TLCBD staff is currently working to increase coverage by installing additional cameras.

 In 2020, TLCBD announced the expansion of the Tenderloin Camera Network, a system of cameras throughout the Tenderloin stewarded and maintained by TLCBD staff.
 TLCBD believes the network to be a critical tool and resource in improving safety and quality of life for the many diverse communities of the Tenderloin.

 As the Tenderloin Camera Network expands, TLCBD reaffirms its commitment to improving the quality of life and safety in the Tenderloin through an unbiased lens.